Established in 1922, Vancouver College is the only all boys, independent Catholic school in British Columbia.

 Vancouver College is a Catholic faith and learning community educating young men from diverse backgrounds in the tradition of Blessed Edmund Rice.
-Through its commitment to the Essential Elements of an Edmund Rice Christian Brother Education, Vancouver College focuses on the formation of the whole person, preparing students for lives dedicated to excellence, leadership, and service to church and community.
+Through its commitment to the Essential Elements of an Edmund Rice Christian Brother Education and being at one with the mission of the Church, Vancouver College focuses on the formation of the whole person, mind, body and soul, preparing students for lives dedicated to excellence, leadership, and service to Church and community.

-In the tradition of Blessed Edmund Rice, we will more fully develop each student's social conscience by fostering increased opportunities for meaningful service with local and global communities
+In the tradition of Blessed Edmund Rice and finding strength and support in community, we will more fully develop each student’s moral and social conscience and leadership skills by fostering increased opportunities for meaningful service with our own local and global community.

 - The Early Years 1922-1939